-I had hoped to identify the dignified woman who sat for this portrait at the Bombay Photographic Company in the late 1880s or 1890s, but so far I haven’t had any luck.
+I had hoped to identify the dignified woman who sat for this portrait at the Bombay Photographic Company in the late 1890s or early 1900s, but so far I haven’t had any luck.
 The photographer, S. Hormusji, is also a bit of a mystery, at least as far as online sources go.
-Some examples of his work were included in an exhibit in 2010 at the Alkazi Foundation for the Arts in New Delhi, titled The Artful Pose: Early Studio Photography in Mumbai (c.
+His first name may have been Shapoorji (see updates at the end of the post).
+Some examples of his work were included in an exhibit in Mumbai in 2010, organized by the Alkazi Foundation for the Arts in New Delhi, titled The Artful Pose: Early Studio Photography in Mumbai (c.
 1855-1940).
 An illustrated catalog of the show was produced, but only an excerpt is available online.
 Other online sources refer to Hormusji simply as a Parsi photographer.

 The back of the cabinet card has handwritten notations in the upper right which were probably made by Hormusji or an assistant, including “6×8 oval medallion,” “6×8 oblong” and “sepia colour plain in both“:

 Just below those notations is a name, written by hand in the same ink but more faded, which looks like it might be Dr. E.S.
 Bharucha.
-I’m not sure if Dr. is correct.
 See what you think:

 (You can see a larger scan of the back of the photo in a separate tab here.)

 We can’t know if the name refers to the sitter, a family member such as her husband, or someone completely unrelated to her.
-I did a little searching, including on Ancestry, but didn’t find any good leads under the name Bharucha.
 The photo came to me from a dealer in Kettering, England.
 If the sitter was a doctor, she might well have visited the United Kingdom for professional reasons.
 If her husband was a doctor, she might have traveled with him.
 Of course, the photo could have made its way to England more recently.
-I’d love to know who she was and something about her life.
+I’d love to know who she was.